 1400 Introduction to Magazine Publishing A survey course designed to introduce students to magazines as a form of journalism and a business enterprise.
 Subjects include the functions and problems of editorial, circulation, advertising, production and other magazine departments.
 Cross referenced with COM 2406.
 Credit: 3 semester hours.
-1401 Newspaper Administration and Organization This course covers newspaper organization, circulation, financial and legal matters, and management-employee relations.
-Credit: 3 semester hours.

-1402 Ethics and Law in Journalism

-Prerequisite: MCC 1000 or JOU 1000.
+1402 Ethics and Law in Journalism Prerequisite: COM 1001 or JOU 1000.
 A study of the ethical and legal problems involved in the print media, radio, TV and other media.
 Credit: 3 semester hours.

-1500 The History of Journalism

-An historical and interpretive study of the development of journalism from its earliest days in Colonial America to the present.
+1500 The History of Journalism An historical and interpretive study of the development of journalism from its earliest days in Colonial America to the present.
 Credit: 3 semester hours.

-1501 The Press and Government

-An inquiry into political and legal relationships between mass communication and government, problems in freedom of information, and government regulations affecting newsgathering and news dissemination.
+1501 The Press and Government An inquiry into political and legal relationships between mass communication and government, problems in freedom of information, and government regulations affecting newsgathering and news dissemination.
 Credit: 3 semester hours.

-1502 The Press and the Cinema

-This course explores, both historically and aesthetically, how the press has been portrayed on the screen.
+1502 The Press and the Cinema This course explores, both historically and aesthetically, how the press has been portrayed on the screen.
 Feature films are screened and discussed.
 Credit: 3 semester hours.

-2300 Newswriting I

-Prerequisite: JOU 1000.
-Intensive study and practice in the styles and techniques of writing news and features for print media, broadcast news and online news sites.
-The course focuses on news evaluation, newswriting on deadline, and rewriting.
+1504 Religious Journalism Prerequisite: JOU 2300 or JOU 2312 and THE 1050.
+Students learn sociological concepts and methods used to analyze the world religions and the changing place of religion in American and global public life.
+This course approaches the issue from cultural and institutional perspectives, focusing on such topics as civil religion, church-state relations, the role of congregations in local communities, and religious voluntary and philanthropic concerns.
+Students learn that reporting on religion requires: respect for the role of faith in people's lives, immense curiosity about religion and a willingness to learn - and keep learning - about it, an abiding sense of fairness and balance, a commitment to covering all kinds of diversity of faith, both within a particular denomination and outside of it, and the ability to accurately and fairly describe the nuances of different beliefs.
 Credit: 3 semester hours.

-3300 Newswriting II

-Prerequisite: JOU 2300.
-Advanced training and practice in reporting a variety of public affairs, from city to federal agencies, with special focus on using public documents.
+2300 News Reporting and Writing for Print and Online Media Prerequisite: JOU 1000 or COM 1001.
+An intensive introduction to the principles and techniques of reporting and writing news for print and online media.
+Multimedia storytelling, like any good account of people, issues and events, is rooted in the art of solid news reporting and clear writing.
+Building upon the principles of journalism learned in JOU 1000 (Introduction to Journalism), the course provides students with a practical introduction to the work of a journalist for both traditional print media like newspapers and emerging digital media, and prepares them for advanced reporting and news writing in JOU 3300 (Feature Reporting and Writing).
+Credit: 3 semester hours.
+2307 The Craft of Interviewing Prerequisite: JOU 2300 or COM 2301.
+An in-depth overview of the dimensions of the interview process, this course discusses preparation, the formulation of questions, television and print interviewing, and the writing of the interview article.
 Credit: 3 semester hours.